Theories and Techniques in Understanding Cognitive Loss in the Elderly

-You may mail or fax your materials to DH Special Services.
-Once the materials are received and a passing grade is determined, your certificate will be mailed to you.
-If you are in need of the certificate sooner,
+You may e-mail, mail or fax your materials to DH Special Services.
+Once the materials are received and a passing grade is determined, your certificate will be e-mailed to you with a hard copy mailed to you.

 Course Content: The reading of the text “Roses Grow in a Butterfly Garden” will introduce the participant to specific theories about cognitive loss in a very practical way.
 Sensory changes, aspects of memory, and cognitive skills will be explored through research and specific examples in practice.
 The participant will gain an understanding of proven theory which supports daily approaches and techniques.